torvista/Zen_Cart-Structured_Data/README.md

 "recommended" dimensions by users: 600x321 (1.867:1)

 ## Changelog
+2020 03 27 - torvista
+Added the option of creating an anonymous, blank review with an admin-defined star-rating for products with no review at all, in an attempt to stop hundreds of warnings:
+Missing field "aggregateRating"
+Missing field "review"
+Remains to be seen if results in further warnings.
 2020 02 25 - torvista
 changed array declarations to short syntax changed while to a foreach